David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

   - ![Screenshot 2024-11-22 232208](https://github.com/user-attachments/assets/bf1f3021-3a8c-4875-9737-60ee3d7fe675)

 ### Future Planned Features
 - Currently, the report and advanced menu do not work with Stash settings requiring a password.
 Additional logic will be added to have them use the API Key.
-This is planned for 1.0.0 Version.
+Planned for 1.0.0 Version.
 - Add an advanced menu that will work with non-tagged reports.
 It will iterated through the existing report file(s) to aplly deletions, instead of searching Stash DB for tagged files.
-This is planned for 1.1.0 Version.
+Planned for 1.1.0 Version.
 - Greylist deletion option will be added to the advanced menu.
-This is planned for 1.0.5 Version.
+Planned for 1.0.5 Version.
 - Add advanced menu directly to the Settings->Tools menu.
-This is planned for 1.5.0 Version.
+Planned for 1.5.0 Version.
 - Add report directly to the Settings->Tools menu.
-This is planned for 1.5.0 Version.
+Planned for 1.5.0 Version.
 - Remove all flags from all scenes option.
-This is planned for 1.0.5 Version.
+Planned for 1.0.5 Version.
 - Transfer option settings **[Disable Complete Confirmation]** and **[Disable Delete Confirmation]** when paginating.
+Planned for 1.0.5 Version.